Catholic Church in Afghanistan: 20th century

 The Kingdom of Italy was the first country to recognise the Anglo-Afghan Treaty of 1919.
 On January 1, 1933, Egidio Caspani inaugurated the provisional chapel.
 His appointment was a personal request of Pope Pius XI to the Barnabite Superior General.
 Caspani had been the Rector of the Barnabite Seminary in Rome.
 To accompany him on this journey one of his students was ordained and sent with him, not publicly as a priest, but as his Diplomatic Courier and assistant Chancellor at the Embassy.
 Thus Ernesto Cagnacci also began this new mission in Kabul.
 "At the time the Catholic residents numbered in the hundreds, the majority of them in the capital, members of embassies or contractors employed by the Government of Afghanistan; others were dispersed throughout the country and were generally technicians and specialized workers, that lent their skills to the construction of various public works that marked the progress of the country."
 In addition to his pastoral work, Caspani kept detailed notes of the politics, culture and geography of the land.
 These observations were later published in an Italian volume published in collaboration with Cagnacci entitled, "Afghanistan, crocevie dell'Asia".
 Over the years a number of Barnabites have served as chaplains.
-After Caspani there was: Giovanni M. Bernasconi, 1947–1957; Raffaele Nannetti, 1957–1965; and Angelo Panigati, 1965 - 1990.
+After Caspani there was: Giovanni M. Bernasconi, 1947–1957; Raffaele Nannetti, 1957–1965; and Angelo Panigati, 1965–1990.

+During this period, Serge de Beaurecueil was the only Catholic priest engaged in ministry in Afghanistan rather than in the Italian embassy, from 1963 until his 1983 expulsion during the Soviet-Afghan War.